 - May lower your tax bill when used as an operating expense

-- Some lessors offer maintenance plans and cover shipping costs
+- Maintenance plans and shipping costs may be covered

 Cons of leasing commercial gym equipment include:

-- You pay for a new machine without gaining an asset at the end of the lease
+- No owned asset at the end of the lease

-Once you’ve considered the pros and cons of gym equipment finance, consider:
+In addition to the pros and cons of gym equipment finance, consider the following:

 - Types of machines you want to rent or buy

 - Condition of the equipment (new vs. used)